pvanik1/powerpoint-to-excel-processing/README.md

 # Powerpoint to Excel processing
-Python tool for processing my custom ppt template and output a specified excel table.
+Python tool to process my custom ppt template and to output a specified excel table.
 Uses textract and xlsx writer python modules.

-Includes executable file to run the program.
-To run it from the .py file, make modifications and rebuild, please follow the instructions below.
+Includes executable to run the program located in "\dist\convertPptToWebExcel".
+To run it from the .py file, to make modifications or to rebuild, please follow the instructions below.

 # Release notes:
+23/10/2018
+Added fields to be parsed and corrected parsing of fields.

 3/10/2018
 Added executable version using pyinstaller 3.4.
 Build instructions included.